JaysQubeXon/go-bundle-gql/README.md

 To install the library and command line program, use the following:

-	go get -u github.com/go-bindata/go-bindata/...
+	go get -u github.com/JaysQubeXon/go-bundle-gql/...

 ### Usage

-Conversion is done on one or more sets of files.
-They are all embedded in a new Go source file, along with a table of contents and an `Asset` function, which allows quick access to the asset, based on its name.
+Conversion is done on one or more sets of graphql files.
+They are all embedded in a new `.graphql` file and an extra `.go` file, along with a table of contents and an `Asset` function, which allows quick access to the asset, based on its name.

 The simplest invocation generates a `bindata.go` file in the current